Mayank-711/Learning/README.md

 # Python-Learning
-This Repository contains all the programs & projects done while learning python from scratch
+This Repository contains all the programs & projects done while learning various languages from from scratch